Netanyahu says he'll push ahead with Gaza City takeover and renewed ceasefire talks

-DEIR AL-BALAH, Gaza Strip — (AP) — Israeli Prime Minister Benjamin Netanyahu said Thursday he will give final approval for takeover of Gaza City while also restarting negotiations with Hamas aimed at returning all of Israel's remaining hostages and ending the war on Israel's terms.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israeli Prime Minister Benjamin Netanyahu said Thursday he will give final approval for the takeover of Gaza City while also restarting negotiations with Hamas aimed at returning all the remaining hostages and ending the war on Israel's terms.

-The wide-scale operation in Gaza City could start within days after Netanyahu grants final approval at a meeting with senior security officials.
-Hamas said earlier this week that it had agreed to a ceasefire proposal from Arab mediators, which, if accepted by Israel, could forestall the offensive.
+The wide-scale operation in Gaza City could start within days after Netanyahu grants final approval at a meeting with senior security officials later Thursday.
+Hamas said earlier this week that it had agreed to a ceasefire proposal from Arab mediators, which — if accepted by Israel — could forestall the offensive.

-The Israeli military began calling medical officials and international organizations in the northern Gaza Strip to encourage them to evacuate to the south ahead of the expanded operation.
+The Israeli military has begun calling medical officials and international organizations in the northern Gaza Strip to encourage them to evacuate to the south ahead of the expanded operation.
 The military plans to call up 60,000 reservists and extend the service of 20,000 more.

 Israeli strikes meanwhile killed at least 36 Palestinians across Gaza on Thursday, according to local hospitals.
 A renewed offensive could bring even more casualties and displacement to the territory, where the war has already killed tens of thousands and where experts have warned of imminent famine.